Hands on the wheel of a car driving along the motorway

 How long will it take to make a claim for a fatal road accident?

-It can be difficult to determine how long it will take to process a fatal road accident claim as cases can be quite complex and there are various factors, such as whether the other party’s insurance company accepts liability, that can influence the length of the process.
+It can be difficult to determine how long it will take to process a fatal road accident claim as cases can be complex and various factors, such as whether the other party’s insurance company accepts liability, can influence the length of the process.

-Once your case has begun, your solicitor may be able to give more information about how long the process could take.
+Once your case has begun, your fatal car accident lawyer may give more information about how long the process could take.
 At Slater and Gordon, we work hard to keep your case moving forward and will keep you updated on its progress every step of the way.

 What if the driver at fault fled the scene?

-To discuss starting your claim, speak to our team today on 0330 041 5869 or contact us online.
+To discuss starting your fatal car accident claim, speak to our team today on 0330 041 5869 or contact us online.

 Search our website